ZeinebGhrab/kpit-intelligent-dtc/README.md

 |----------|------|-----|--------------------|------------------------------------------------------------------------------------------------|
 | 0x024001 | ECU1 | LIN | 1000               | CURRENT_MONITOR_CAN_ENABLED == TRUE<br>VOLTAGE_SENSOR_CAN_ACTIVE == TRUE<br>Set error if: Voltage_Level > 15V [0x1B2] |

 ---

+## 📖 User Manual
+1. **Connect**
+   - If you don’t have an account, sign up first.
+   - After the admin approves your account, you can log in.
+   - Use the "Forgot Password" option to reset your password if needed.

+2. **Access the Main Application**
+   - Launch the application after logging in.
+   - Browse and load your Excel file containing DTC information.

+3. **DTC Input and Test Configuration**
+   - Enter a valid DTC ID.
+   - Provide a tester name and set the increment value as desired.

+4. **Generate Test Case**
+   - Click **Run** to generate the `.robot` test case file.

+5. **Output**
+   - View the generated test case within the application or download it for use.

+---

 ## 🛠 Troubleshooting